jebyrnes/ovb_yeah_you_know_me/scripts/Readme.md

-# Helper code files for manuscript and appendices of Byrnes, J.E.K. and Dee, L.E.
+# Helper code files for manuscript and supporting information of Byrnes, J.E.K. and Dee, L.E.
 2024.
 Causal inference with observational data and unobserved confounding variables.
 Ecology Letters.

 - *make_ovb_diagram.R* - makes the DAG/path diagram used in the manuscript.
 This was an initial draft used as the authors explored programatic figure generation.